wso2/reference-implementation-cms0057f/patient-access-api/fhir-service/resources/analytics_README.md

 ### x-jwt-assertion Header :

 The data which is published for analytics are taken from the `x-jwt-assertion` header coming in the http request.
-Only the attributes in the `analyticsRequiredAttributes` list are published.
+Only the attributes in the `ballerinax.health.fhirr4.analytics.attributes` list are published.

+Usually this header should be generated at gateway level using the attributes in the `access_token` in the request, and pass to the backend.

-### analyticsServerUrl :
+### Analytics Server Endpoint :

-Opensearch endpoint to publish logs in the following format:
+Opensearch endpoint (`ballerinax.health.fhirr4.analytics.url`) to publish logs in the following format:
 ```
 <opensearch_hostname>/<index>/_doc
 ```